Enas-Ijaabo/MapReduce/README.md

 # General Introduction of MapReduce Framework
-MapReduce is a software framework that is used for processing large data sets in a distributed fashion over sevel machines (i.e., nodes).
-The core idea behind MapReduce is mapping your data set into a collection of <key, value> pairs, and then reducing over all pairs with the same key.
+MapReduce is a software framework that is used for processing large data sets in a distributed fashion over sevel machines (i.e., nodes).The core idea behind MapReduce is mapping your data set into a collection of <key, value> pairs, and then reducing over all pairs -with the same key.
--Input: in this project, we will always assume the input is a text file.

--Splitting phase: the text in the input file is splitted equally into segments and each segment is passed to a dffierent node.

--Mapping phase: each node runs the mapping function (which is given by the user) to convert text segments into <key,value> pairs.

--Shuffling phase: node exchange <key,value> pairs such that the pairs with the same keys are grouped in the same node.

--Reducing phase: each node runs the reduce function (which is also given by the user), which takes a collection of <key,value> pairs and "reduce" them into a smaller set of <key,value> pairs.

--Output: nodes write their final results to one output file (which we will also assume to be a text file).

 Typically, available implementations of MapRedcue frameworks automate the entire workflow.
 Users only need to specify the input text file, the mapper function and the output function.

 # Porject Description: